Bishwas-py/django-svelte-template/README.md

 It is inside `django_backend/` directory, and it's a Django project.

+If you django server is running, goto `http://localhost:8000/` for swagger documentation.

 > Inside each app, you'll most probably see a schema file where all schemas are defined, and a views file
 > where all views are defined.